HardlyDifficult/Tutorials/Chapter2.md

 <details open><summary>How</summary>

- - Create a C# script "RotateWalkingEntity" under Assets/Code/Components/Movement.
+ - Create a C# script "RotateEntity" under Assets/Code/Components/Movement.
- - Select the character GameObject and add the RotateWalkingEntity component.
+ - Select the character GameObject and add the RotateEntity component.
  - Paste in the following code:

 ```csharp